RinthLabs/SolderSidekick/README.md

 This project is **community-driven** and **open-source**!

-- 🌟 [Sponsor Solder Sidekick on GitHub](https://github.com/BenRinthLabs) to help fund development
+- 🌟 [Sponsor Solder Sidekick™ on GitHub](https://github.com/BenRinthLabs) to help fund development
 - 🔧 Contribute code, documentation, or testing
 - 📣 Spread the word!